paul-tian/ChatGPT-app/README.md

 ## Acknowledgement:

-This project is a fork of [Chat](https://github.com/LeaderBoy/Chat).
+This project is a detached fork of [Chat](https://github.com/LeaderBoy/Chat).

-The reason I detached it from the original repository is that the author has deprecated it and no longer provide active maintenance nor support.
+However, the original repository is now deprecated and has no active maintenance nor support.

 Please consider to use the original author's new app, [ChatTab](https://chattab.app).

 I keep this detached repo here for coding practice purpose.